genotrance/px/README.md

 ```
 px [FLAGS]
 python px.py [FLAGS]
+python -m px [FLAGS]

 Actions:
   --save
-  Save configuration to px.ini or file specified with --config
+  Save configuration to file specified with --config or px.ini in working directory
     Allows setting up Px config directly from command line
     Values specified on CLI override any values in existing config file
     Values not specified on CLI or config file are set to defaults